aninkousar/Local-Coding-Agent-Shamsu/local-code-agent/README.md

   browser so you can see the actual rendered result immediately (stdlib only, no new dependency).

-The system prompt also nudges the model toward plain HTML/CSS/JS or server-rendered templates (e.g. Flask+Jinja2) by default, rather than framework/bundler-heavy stacks - a 4B model is far more reliable on the simpler stack unless you specifically ask for something else.
+The system prompt also nudges the model toward plain HTML/CSS/JS or server-rendered templates (e.g. Flask+Jinja2) by default, rather than framework/bundler-heavy stacks - a model this size is far more reliable on the simpler stack unless you specifically ask for something else.

 ## Setup